-Display a phrase related to something you are wearing (like, "white scarf").
+Write a phrase on the board related to something you are wearing (like, "white scarf").
 Ask students if this is true or false.
 Since you are wearing it, some students might say true, but point out that you haven't made any claims about the item of clothing.
 Since you haven't claimed anything, it can't be true or false.